George Loewenstein

 George Loewenstein (born August 9, 1955) is an American educator and economist.
 He is the Herbert A. Simon Professor of Economics and Psychology in the Social and Decision Sciences Department at Carnegie Mellon University and director of the Center for Behavioral Decision Research.
 He is a leader in the fields of behavioral economics (which he is also credited with co-founding), neuroeconomics, Judgment and Decision Making.

 Biography

+Loewenstein is the son of Sophie Freud and great-grandson of renowned psychologist and pioneering psychoanalyst Sigmund Freud.
 He received his B.A. in economics magna cum laude from Brandeis University in 1977 and Ph.D. in economics from Yale University in 1985 with thesis titled Expectations and Intertemporal Choice.
 He taught at the Booth School of Business at the University of Chicago before taking up his present position at Carnegie Mellon University.
 Loewenstein became a fellow of the American Academy of Arts and Sciences in 2008.

 Research

 Loewenstein is especially known for his work regarding intertemporal choice and affective forecasting.